XorTroll/uLaunch/README.md

-# {qlaunch-reimpl}
+# uLaunch

 > Custom, open-source replacement for Nintendo Switch's HOME Menu (qlaunch), extending it with amazing, homebrew-orienteed functionality!

-- Note: *{qlaunch-reimpl}* will be replaced with the actual project's name when it is decided.
+uLaunch is a very ambicious project, consisting on two custom library applets, a custom system application and a custom system applet, in order to replace the console's **HOME menu** with a custom, homebrew-orienteed one.

-{qlaunch-reimpl} is a very ambicious project, consisting on two custom library applets, a custom system application and a custom system applet, in order to replace the console's **HOME menu** with a custom, homebrew-orienteed one.
+## **NOTE:** the project is still a work-in-progress.
+Check what's left to do before release [here](TODO.md)!

 - The project is licensed as **GPLv2**.